owgit/ai-music-mix-analyzer/README.md

 - **Transient Analysis**: Evaluate percussion energy and attack characteristics
 - **3D Spatial Analysis**: Visualize and analyze height, depth, and width perception in your mixes
 - **Security**: Enterprise-grade file handling with robust security measures
+- **About Page**: Comprehensive information about the tool, its features, and how to use it
+- **Guides**: Detailed user guides for making the most of the analysis features
+- **Music Theory Integration**: Analysis based on music theory principles from the music_theory_data module

 ## 🚀 Getting Started